Haus226/cppAlgorithm/README.md

 - Bubble Sort
 - Bubble Sort_ (Modified version with a variable that check whether swapping occurs everytime but ver slow compared to plain version)

-# Sorting Algorithms which have some constraints (folder : sortingVector)
+# Algorithms that receive std::vector (folder : sortingVector)
-Sorting function that accpets Comparable template arguement vector and some can only accept integer
+Sorting function that accpets Comparable template arguement vector and some can only accept integer.
+Under this folder contain a func.hpp which contains some usefule function such as printArr, isSorted while the elementSearch.hpp is the file that implements Linear Search, Jump Search and recursive Binary Search.
 1) Heap Sort (Iterative slightly faster in microseconds)
 2) Heap Sort_ (Recursive)
 3) Merge Sort